flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 ## Payload Management

-In order to configure your aircraft we have provided options onboard the aircraft to load fuel and passengers / baggage.
+To configure your aircraft, we have provided options onboard the aircraft to load fuel and passengers / baggage.
 See the following page and note any advisories.

 [Fuel and Weights](../../fbw-a32nx/feature-guides/loading-fuel-weight.md){.md-button}

 ## EFB Navigraph Charts

-To help with navigation during your flight our flyPad EFB can connect to your Navigraph account to provide access to all the enroute charts for your flight!
+To help with navigation during your flight, our flyPad EFB can connect to your Navigraph account to provide access to all the en route charts for your flight!

 [EFB Navigraph](../../fbw-a32nx/feature-guides/flypados3/charts.md){.md-button}